 I am normally a wine person, but in Malta, I have learned to love gin thanks to the amazing selection available.
 There are many great bars on the island, but an absolute favourite is the gin and tapas bar Yard 32.

 Located in an alley in Valletta, this blue-doored bar is a unique spot with amazing service and quality.
 The staff is really helpful and knowledgeable, and there is often live music playing.
-As it is quite small, though, a reservation is recommended.
+As the bar is quite small a reservation is recommended.

 For the best breakfast in Malta: Frensh Bakery

 There are a lot of restaurants in Malta serving up a good breakfast or brunch, but the absolute best is breakfast on the go from Frensh bakery.
 At this lovely little bakery, you can get fresh croissants, pastries, and bread.
-Buy a selection of sweet and savoury and enjoy it in the Balluta Square Park.
+Buy a selection of sweet and savoury treats and enjoy your meal in the Balluta Square Park.

 For more, read my full Frensh Bakery Review.